Xocas17/OpenFlowSDN/README.md

 ```

 Here I am using a for loop very similar to the one in the **add_sameNetworkFlows(ev,ipdst)** function.
 * First difference: I am using the loop index and the "n" parameter to assign the IPs an the MAC addresses.
-If you remember the topology, the most significative bit of the last byte of S1 hosts start by **0**, for s2 by **1**, for s3 by **2**, e.g:
+If you remember the topology, the 4 most significant bits of the last byte of S1 hosts are **0**, for s2 **1**, for s3 **2**, e.g:
     * h1_s1--->"00:00:00:00:00:**0**1"
     * h1_s2--->"00:00:00:00:00:**1**1"
     * h5_s3--->"00:00:00:00:00:**2**5"